ki4jgt/Book-of-the-Damned/README.md

 Enjoy the philosophy.
 Expand it, if it helps.
 Ignore it, if it doesn't.

+Personal note: This text is inspired by Jesus Christ, someone whom I believe realized Truth in its entirety, and sacrificed himself to help the rest of us get past primitive social hangups.

 {{TOC}}

-# Preamble: In principio erat Verbum
+# Preamble: In principio erat Verbum (The Foundation Upon Which All Else is Built)

 ```
 In the beginning is the Word,